driskell/log-courier/README.md

 the Log Courier hosts are of the same major version.
 A Log Courier host that has ZeroMQ 4.0.5 will not work with a Logstash host using ZeroMQ 3.2.4 (but will work with a Logstash host using ZeroMQ 4.0.4.)**

-## Generating Certificates and Keys

-Running `make selfsigned` will automatically build and run the `lc-tlscert` utility that can quickly and easily generate a self-signed certificate for the TLS shipping transport.

-Likewise, running `make curvekey` will automatically build and run the `lc-curvekey` utility that can quickly and easily generate CurveZMQ key pairs for the CurveZMQ shipping transport.
-This tool is only available when Log Courier is built with ZeroMQ >=4.0.

-Both tools also generate the required configuration file snippets.

 ## Documentation